Constructor-io/constructorio-ui-autocomplete/README.md

 ```

 ## Explore Functionality with Storybook
-The best was to get familiar with this library is with storybook.
+The best was to get familiar with this UI Library is with storybook.
 ![Storybook Canvas](docs-images/storybook-canvas.png)
 ![Storybook Docs](docs-images/storybook-docs.png)
 ![Show Code](docs-images/storybook-docs-show-code.png)